MARK PELLINGTON is a filmmaker based in Los Angeles.

 At the end of the year, Pellington directed COCAINE COWBOYS, a pilot for the TNT Network written by Michelle Ashford and produced by Jerry Bruckheimer and Michael Bay.

-The beginning of 2015 saw the creation of Pellington’s latest TV success.
-BLINDSPOT, an action thriller for NBC, produced by Greg Berlanti, was a high profile pilot, now a successful TV series.
-Pellington remained as an Executive Producer for the first season as well as directing three additional episodes.
-The series has continuedwith Pellington as an Executive Producer.
+In early 2015, Pellington directed the pilot BLINDSPOT, an action thriller for NBC, produced by Greg Berlanti, now a successful TV series.
+Pellington remained as an Executive Producer as well as directing three additional episodes.

 Pellington continued his passion in directing compelling music videos, including directing grammy-nominated band Silversun Pickups for their single “Nightlight”, hard rock band Three Days Grace for their single “Human Race”, and an up and coming Norwegian pop talent MIIA for her international hit “Dynasty”.